Want to know how to reduce your Excel file size?

 Tip #2: Crop each worksheet to its used range

 Did you know that Excel sheets can have up to one million rows?
 A good way to reduce your Excel file size is to get rid of the empty rows and columns.
-Here’s how you can do that:
+Here’s how to do that:

-- Select all unused row and columns (Shortcut = Ctrl+Shift+Right/Down Arrow)
+- Select all unused rows and columns (Shortcut = Ctrl+Shift+Right/Down Arrow)

 - Right-click > Delete